Hi! I’m Cassandre from Caramel Loafing. Today, I’m sharing one of Japan’s most sought-after sweet treats: the Hokkaido BAKE-style Cheese Tart.

 Ingredients

-📍Tart mold size: top diameter 7 cm (2.75 inches), bottom diameter 4 cm (1.6 inches), height 2 cm (0.8 inches)
+📍Tart mold size: top diameter 7 cm (2.75 in), bottom diameter 4 cm (1.6 in), height 2 cm (0.8 in) — similar to standard mini tart pans

 📍Yields: 6 mini cheese tarts